-During the preparation of this EA, several federal, state, and local agencies and organizations were consulted.
-In addition to consultation letters discussed in this EA, the USCG submitted the Draft EA to the state and federal agencies and organizations consulted during its completion for review.
-In addition, copies of the Draft report were made available to the local community for review at the Northeast Regional Library and electronic copies of the Draft report were posted online at the Town of Wrightsville Beach website and the USCG's Fifth District website.
-A notice was placed in the Lumina News to inform the community about the availability of the Draft EA.
-Coordinating agencies and the public were provided a 30-day review period and encouraged to provide comments.
+During the preparation of this Draft EA, several federal, state, and local agencies and organizations were consulted.
+In addition to consultation letters discussed in this EA, the USCG will submit this Draft EA to the state and federal agencies and organizations consulted during its completion for review.
+In addition, copies of the Draft report will be made available to the local community for review at the Northeast Regional Library.
+A notice will be placed in the Lumina News to inform the community about the availability of the Draft EA.
+Coordinating agencies and the public will be provided a 30-day review period and encouraged to provide comments.

-After receiving and considering the comments on the Draft EA from the public and coordinating agencies, the USCG issued this Final EA and FONSI.
+After receiving and considering all comments on the Draft EA from the public and coordinating agencies, the USCG will issue a Final EA and, if applicable, a FONSI.
 As provided by NEPA and as referenced in COMDTINST M16475.1D, the FONSI for the preferred alternative will be made available to the public for a period of not less than 30 days before the final determination is made and the action is implemented.
 Any necessary consultations and permits will be conducted and obtained during this period.
-No onsite activities related to the preferred alternative will be initiated until the environmental review process has been completed.
+No on-site activities related to the preferred alternative will be initiated until the environmental review process has been completed.